Horror blow for Moses as calf scan results returned

 The star halfback, who played at five-eighth for the Blues in Game 1, and was set to do the same in Game 2, was confirmed as a late withdrawal for New South Wales on Thursday after straining his calf at training.

-It was unclear at that stage the severity of the injury, but Channel 9 are reporting he will miss up to six weeks as he recovers from the latest set back.
+It was unclear at that stage the severity of the injury, but the Eels have now confirmed that he will miss between four and six weeks.

 It's a crushing blow for Moses, who missed the end of the 2024 season after suffering an injury while piloting the Blues to a famous State of Origin series win at Suncorp Stadium, and then missed much of the first half of 2025 with a foot injury.